 Photosynthesis is relevant in climate change mitigation.
 With the growing concerns about global warming and its causal effect on climate change, it is important to enrich one's understanding about photosynthesis and its application in mitigating climatic change.

-Many greenhouse gases are involved but according to Miller (2001), carbon dioxide contributes 50-60% to the rise in global temperature.
+In support of the greenhouse effect, Miller (2001) explained that many greenhouse gases are involved.
+However, mainly responsible is the carbon dioxide which contributes 50-60% to the rise in global temperature.
 It is mainly generated from the burning of fossil fuels like coal, with an increasing contribution by motor vehicles.

 In turn, global warming has led to climate change, referring to extreme events such as typhoons, excessive rainfall, and drought.
 According to PCARRD (n.d.), climate change events pose a grave threat to agriculture, forestry, natural resources, and other systems which supply life-giving provisions.

 Climate change can also lead to loss of biodiversity on a global scale.
 Consequently, a loss of biodiversity can have serious impacts on people’s livelihoods (MacIver and Dallmeir 2008).

 There is an overwhelming consensus, therefore, that appropriate climate change mitigation strategies must be implemented without further delay.These strategies necessarily involve measures designed to reduce CO2 generation and the reduction of the levels of atmospheric CO2.
 One strategy exploits the process of photosynthesis in plants.

 Photosynthesis involves the absorption of carbon dioxide from the atmosphere and its incorporation into organic compounds within the plant body.This process has been exploited in formulating climate change mitigation strategy called carbon dioxide sequestration, the absorption of carbon dioxide from the atmosphere and its long-time storage within the plant body.